jrroosevelt/VS2PCG/VS2PCG_glossary.md

 A character enters combat when they become an attacker or defender.
 This is typically when the attack is initially declared.
 However, certain card effects can change when this occurs.
 For example, when Uncanny Defense is played, the new defender "enters combat" at that point.
 Other cards that change when a character enters combat include, but are not limited to: Dramatic Entrance, Gadget, Captain America (S.H.I.E.L.D.
 SC), and Superior Spider Man (MC).

 # Equipment
-Equipment is a type of card that is attached to character and gives it powers.
+Equipment is a type of card that is attached to character and may grant it powers, may grant the character stat changes, or may have its own powers.
 During your turn you can put Equipment cards onto your characters by paying the cost just like a character.
 Just like an affiliated plot-twist, you can only play an equipment if you have a face-up character with the matching team/brand affiliation; however that equipment can go on any character you control.
 See [Playing Equipment in the Official Rules](https://docs.google.com/document/u/0/d/1nF6Wh6sNSTgopLu9-3p4P58LSq-pC-bxInOnBTvhRwc/mobilebasic#h.aexu5x31ppi) for more information.

 ---